The Soho Center for Mental Health Counseling

 Obsessive-compulsive disorder (OCD) affects approximately 2.2 million people in the United States, representing 1% of the overall population.
-The team of clinicians at The Soho Center for Mental Health Counseling & Clinical Supervision, headed by Kate Engstrom, LCSW, Anthony Freire, LMHC, NCC, CCMHC, and Kelley Hershman, LMHC, offers effective solutions that help their patients in New York City regain control over their lives.
+The team of clinicians at The Soho Center for Mental Health Counseling, headed by Kate Engstrom, LCSW, Anthony Freire, MA, LMHC, NCC, CCMHC, and Kelley Hershman, LMHC, offers effective solutions that help their patients in New York City regain control over their lives.
 To learn more, call the office or use the online scheduling tool.

 Obsessive-compulsive disorder is a complex condition that has two main components: